Zofran Lawsuit: Baron & Budd Accepting Cases Involving Birth Defects After Use of Anti-Nausea Medication to Treat Morning Sickness

 Drug Linked to Serious Birth Defects When used During Pregnancy

-DALLAS (March 9, 2015) – The national law firm of Baron and Budd announced today it is accepting cases from women who used the anti-nausea medication Zofran to treat morning sickness during pregnancy and gave birth to children with serious birth defects, such as heart problems or a cleft palate or cleft lip.
+DALLAS (March 9, 2015) – The national law firm of Baron and Budd announced today it is accepting cases from women who used the anti-nausea drug Zofran to treat morning sickness during pregnancy and gave birth to children with serious birth defects, such as heart problems or a cleft palate or cleft lip.
 A study outlining the potential risks for pregnant women taking the drug was published in the December 2014 issue of the American Journal of Obstetrics and Gynecology.

 Zofran is the brand name of the drug Ondansetron and manufactured by GlaxoSmithKline.
 Zofran prevents nausea and vomiting and is administered through either pills, oral solution or injections.
 Pregnant women who took the drug during their first trimester of pregnancy have reported serious health issues in their children.
 These include cleft palate/cleft lip as well as heart problems including atrial septal defects and ventricular septal defects.